Business Proposal Format: An Ideal Proposal Structure

 The solution section is all about explaining how your solution or initiative directly addresses their pain points.

-Using the same problem statements above, the solution section usually sounds something like:
+Using the same problem statement above, the solution section usually sounds something like:

-• For customer support: “My team is proposing the adoption of a new software that streamlines ticket management, ensuring prompt resolution and customer satisfaction.
-With automated workflows and intelligent routing, it’s easier for team members to handle the surge in support tickets, eliminating backlogs and enhancing responsiveness.”
+“My team is proposing the adoption of a new software that streamlines ticket management, ensuring prompt resolution and customer satisfaction.
+With automated workflows and intelligent routing, it’s easier for team members to handle the surge in support tickets, eliminating backlogs and enhancing responsiveness.

 You just told them how you plan to address their key problems–the qualifications section communicates why you’re qualified enough to do that.